DrunkDeveloper-Dev/Spindle/README.md

 ### Example Queries

-Try asking Dexter questions like:
+Try asking Slindle questions like:
 - "What was Apple's revenue growth over the last 4 quarters?"
 - "Compare Microsoft and Google's operating margins for 2023"
 - "Analyze Tesla's cash flow trends over the past year"
 - "What is Amazon's debt-to-equity ratio based on recent financials?"

-Dexter will automatically:
+Slindle will automatically:
 1. Break down your question into research tasks
 2. Fetch the necessary financial data
 3. Perform calculations and analysis